-STAYING AT BELMOND Charleston Place, you couldn’t be better located to soak up all that this remarkable city has to offer.
+STAYING AT Charleston Place, A Belmond Hotel, you couldn’t be better located to soak up all that this remarkable city has to offer.
 Whether you choose to walk or take a horse-drawn carriage through the cobbled streets, there’s so much to see just a stone’s throw away.

 Marvel at the playful pastel colors of Rainbow Row—America’s longest stretch of Georgian houses—or head to historic Charleston City Market.
-It has been a fixture since 1788, when Charles Cotesworth Pinckney gifted the land to the city.
 Selling everything from South Carolina spices to hand-blown decorative glass, it’s a wonder to behold.
 It’s the home of sweetgrass basketry too, with more than 50 resident artists practicing the ancient African art—you'll spot some on show at the Smithsonian.

 Footsteps from the hotel’s door are a charming cluster of cobblestone streets, shaded by palmetto and magnolia trees.
-The French Quarter is leafy and nostalgic; the sweet scent of jasmine pervades the air.
+The French Quarter is leafy and tranquil, housing many art galleries.
 Historic mansions are set back from the street, behind ornate wrought-iron gates.
-Step inside the Heyward-Washington House—you’ll find beautifully restored interiors, colonial-era Charleston furniture and a genuine 1740’s kitchen.
+Step inside the Heyward-Washington House—you’ll find beautifully restored interiors, antique Charleston furniture and a genuine 1740’s kitchen.
 There are gorgeous churches to visit, too: their rising spires led to Charleston being known as the Holy City.

 There’s plenty to discover beyond downtown Charleston, too.
 Sullivan's Island is a great spot to soak up the sun, and we can prepare a bespoke picnic for your trip.
 Take a boat tour to Fort Sumter to see where the first shots of the Civil War were fired or, for a true insight into life in the antebellum south, venture to the plantations in the surrounding Lowcountry.
 Drayton Hall is one of America’s most thoroughly preserved plantation houses, while Middleton Place boasts the nation’s oldest gardens.